woodrad/gpgref/README.md

     gpg --card-status

 from a command line results in a card error being returned.
-The best solution to this that I have tested is to create a simple BAT file with instructions to stop and restart some services after unplugging the Yubikey and making a shortcut on the desktop to this BAT file:
+The best solution to this that I have tested is to create a simple batch file with instructions to stop and restart some services after unplugging the Yubikey:

     gpg-connect-agent killagent /bye
-    net stop scardsvr
+    taskkill /f /im "scdaemon.exe"
     gpg-connect-agent /bye

 You can download the file [from here](https://raw.githubusercontent.com/Kajisav/gpgref/master/CardRemove.bat) or create it yourself using the above commands.
-Place it somewhere, I used C:\Users\Me\CardRemove.bat and created a shortcut on the desktop by right-clicking the BAT file and selecting "Send to Desktop (Create Shortcut)" from the menu.
+Place it somewhere, I used C:\Users\Me\CardRemove.bat and created a shortcut on the desktop by right-clicking the file and selecting "Send to Desktop (Create Shortcut)" from the menu.

-Once you have the CardRemove.bat shortcut on your desktop, you can right-click the shortcut and go to "Properties" then click the "Advanced..." button and check the "Run as administrator" checkbox, hit OK, then OK again.
-Then you have the following procedure when you remove the Yubikey:
+Once you have the CardRemove.bat shortcut on your desktop, you can right-click the shortcut and click "Run as administrator."
+The batch file can be ran without removing the Yubikey and should immediately restore GPG connectivity with it.

-    1. Remove Yubikey
-    2. Run CardRemove.bat shortcut
-    3. gpg-agent is restarted and the Windows Smart Card service is stopped.
-    4. Re-insert the Yubikey when you are ready to use it again.
-    5. Run 'gpg --card-status' from a command line or check in Kleopatra to confirm the key is working.